josephcake/mewgrounds/README.md

 # Mewgrounds

-In the website, you can run then general actions:
+In the website, you can run these general actions:

 ## Actions